sidemash/utilitaire-js/README.md

 <br>

 ### Use Case 3 - Rendering Promise inside React component
-There exists in `Future` class a method called `fold` that will "open and see in" the future and following the state, a computation will append with the value inside the future object if any
+There exists in `Future` class a method called `fold` that will "open and see in" the future and following the current state of the future, a computation will append with the value inside the future object if any
 ```typescript jsx
 // Here is the render we can write with the fold method
 render() {